-Should doctors recommend drinking alcohol to their patients to improve their health and longevity?
+Should doctors recommend drinking alcohol to their patients to improve their health and long life?

-Moderate drinking is associated with better health and longer life than is either abstaining or abusing alcohol.
-That’s the consensus of medical researchers based on overwhelming scientific evidence.
-In fact, abstaining from alcohol is a risk factor for poor health and early death.
+Moderate drinking is linked with better health and longer life.
+That’s comparing it to not drinking or drinking heavily.
+That’s the consensus of medical researchers.
+And that’s based on very strong medical evidence.
+In fact, abstaining from alcohol is a risk factor for poor health and earlier death.

 Well known medical authority Dean Edell, M.D., asserts that “you would have to be living on another planet not to know that alcohol — in moderation — is good for your health.”1

 Of course, not everyone should drink alcohol.
 Among others, that includes anyone whose doctor recommends abstinence.

 Drinking alcohol in moderation reduces the risk of heart disease greatly.
 It also reduces the risk of stroke and other major causes of death.
 And evidence of the overall health benefits of moderate drinking continues to grow.

 So should doctors recommend drinking alcohol to patients for good health and longer life?